UrbanIntelligenceLab/Exposure-Density-and-Neighborhood-Disparities-in-COVID-19-Infection-Risk/README.md

 Hong, B., Bonczak, B., Gupta, A., Thorpe, L. E. & Kontokosta, C. E. (in press).
 Exposure Density and Neighborhood Disparities in COVID-19 Infection Risk. *PNAS*

 # Repository Structure
-The repository documents the data processing and analysis perform on the data to support the findings of the study reported in the published article.
+The repository documents the data processing and analysis performed to support the findings of the study reported in the published article.
 It is structured as follows:

 ```
 .\root